killroyboy/fontello2js/README.md

 # grunt-fontello2js

-> Generate a Javascript Module file for referencing font icons based on a fontello config file
+> Generate a Javascript module file for referencing font icons based on a fontello config file

 ## Getting Started
 This plugin requires Grunt.